Integrity Building Inspections

 or go to our Contact Us Page and enter your information and we will contact you.

-How do you order an inspection?
+How do you order an inspection or Radon Mitigation System?

 The easiest way is to just call 816-922-9529 and schedule your inspection.
 Let us know if you are working with the owner/seller or through a real estate agent and we can contact them for you.
 We will need to confirm access to the home before scheduling the inspection.